jmarcosdias/awesome/README.md

 In the GitHub repository:
   - Navigate to the Settings tab
-  - Scroll down to the GitHub Pages section
-  - Click on "Check it out here!"
+  - Click on the Pages on the bottom of the left menu
   - Go to the source section drop-down menu
   - Select the main branch
   - Save this change